adametry/gulp-eslint/README.md

 ##Configuration

-Eslint may be configured explicity by using any of the following plugin options: `config`, `rules`, `globals`, or `env`.
+Eslint may be theured explicity by using any of the following plugin options: `config`, `rules`, `globals`, or `env`.
 When not configured in this way, eslint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
 If not found there, parent directories will be searched until `.eslintrc` is found or the directory root is reached.
 Any configuration will expand upon the [default eslint configuration](https://github.com/nzakas/eslint/wiki/Rules).

 ##Ignore Files
 Eslint will ignore files that do not have a `.js` file extension at the point of linting ([some plugins](https://github.com/wearefractal/gulp-coffee) may change file extensions mid-stream).
 This avoids unintentional linting of non-JavaScript files.